 Getting healthy and in shape doesn’t have to mean countless hours in the gym.
-As awesome as your 1 hour with your personal trainer is, it’s what you do during the other 23 hours of the day that ultimately defines the state of your health.
+As awesome as your in person or online workout with your Tiger Athletic personal trainer is, it’s what you do during the other 23 hours of the day that ultimately defines the state of your health.
 Especially if your daily routine involves sitting for prolonged periods or you need some extra motivation to get more active.
 Why not join the Tiger Athletic team for the 10,000 Steps a Day Challenge?
-We’re kicking things off May 2, 2019, and going through the whole month.
+We’re kicking things off tomorrow and going for 4 weeks.

 How to Join the Challenge

 - Measure your daily steps, using a fitness tracker, a smartwatch or your smartphone.

 - Join the challenge on the Tiger Athletic Challenge Group.
 We’ll be posting lots of helpful info and tips, answering all your questions and connecting you to other members of the community who are joining you for the challenge.

 - Post your progress to the group.
 Keep the rest of the community updated with your daily walking by posting screenshots of your step-counting app or photos of your fitness tracker or what you saw on your daily walk.
 Maybe you walked through the park at lunch or took a hike over the weekend.
 We want to see it!